 Those are the general rules.
 Let’s take a look at a simple example below:

 Next week we will take a few more examples and apply the jazz rhythm solfege principles to them.
 I hope this tip has added value and benefit to you and your students in some way.
-If you haven’t checked out my books yet, I’d like to invite you to go to my Digital Store today for more information on Targeting: Improvisation With Purpose, Breaking the Monotony.
+If you haven’t checked out my books or courses yet, I’d like to invite you to go to my online school.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.